AJIMI

 About AJIMI

 AJIMI is a Japanese restaurant in Taipei with a $$$$ price level, smart casual dress code, Michelin Plate recognition in 2025.
-The verified opening schedule is dinner only: Tuesday through Saturday from 6–9:30 PM, with Sunday and Monday closed.
+It serves dinner Tuesday through Saturday from 6–9:30 PM, with Sunday and Monday closed.
 That makes it a better fit for a planned evening than for a flexible daytime meal.

-Because the available verified details are limited, the safest way to evaluate AJIMI is by the basics: Japanese cuisine, high-end pricing, evening-only hours, confirmed recognition.
+The safest way to evaluate AJIMI is by the basics: Japanese cuisine, high-end pricing, evening-only hours, Michelin recognition.
 It should not be treated as a casual drop-in option or a lunch stop.
 If those facts match the occasion, AJIMI belongs on a Taipei shortlist; if the group needs a lower-pressure or more flexible meal, compare it with other dining in the city.

 A Taipei Japanese choice for a planned dinner